mariam138/sea-conquest/README.md

     This then fixed the issue of the instructions showing regardless of the letter input.

+2. Upon initial deployment after building the start screen of the game, the game would not load in the terminal due to a **ModuleNotFoundError"** saying that the **"rich"** module was not named

 ## Deployment

 The project was deployed to Heroku using the following steps: